You can find a detailed privacy statement via the 'read more' link below:

 As a registered Data Controller, East Riding of Yorkshire Council will only process your personal information in accordance with the Data Protection Act 1998.
 The Council registration reference with the Information Commissioners Office is Z5968256.

-For more information about the Data Protection Act 1998 visit the Information Commissioner's Office website:
+For more information about the Data Protection Act 1998 visit: Information Commissioner’s Office (external website).

 We hold information about young people living in our area, including about their education and training history.
 This is to support the provision of their education up to the age of 20 (and beyond this age for those with a special education need or disability).
 Education institutions and other public bodies (including the Department for Education (DfE), police, and probation and health services) may pass information to us to help us to do this.